International Foundation Year - Business

 • Each one of the modules requires the equivalent of between 225 and 300 study hours.
 They run over a six-week period and are taught consecutively, with a combination of assessments in each six-week block.

 • You will receive approximately 18 hours of teaching contact hours per week.
 This will be a combination of lectures (which may take place in person on-campus or live online).
-There will also be regular, small group or individual tutorials.
+There will also be regular, group or individual tutorials.
 The remaining study hours required for the module will be self-guided.

 Assessment